 While it’s time-sensitive, you don’t want to rush this process too much since this is one of the bigger financial decisions you’ll make in your life.
 But once you know what you want and have completed your research, don’t drag your feet.

 “In some markets, hesitating to make an offer means you lose out – quickly!”
 Nelson said.

 Be as organized as you can throughout the process so that once you’re ready to make an offer, everything is ready to go.

 Whether you lost a bidding war or the house sold before you could make an offer, it can hurt to lose out on the home you desperately wanted.

 If you start to feel like you’re not having any luck, be careful not to become too lenient with what you’re looking for in a house.

 “Clients who are starting to lose faith in the process or are weary of looking for a home may begin to compromise on what they really want,” Nelson said.
 “In this situation, it really helps to work with someone you trust.”

-Make your best offer.
+If you’re just coming off an unsuccessful sale, look for learning opportunities that could help make your next attempt successful.
+In this seller’s market, make your best offer.
 Now is not the time to go low, especially if you know you’re going to be competing against other bids.
-If you can, make a complete, clean offer without any seller concessions, like help with closing costs.
+If possible, make a complete, clean offer without any seller concessions, like help with closing costs.
 This will give you better odds of having your offer accepted.